Dental ImplantsSpecialist Treatments »

 Why has my dentist referred me to a Specialist?

 A Specialist is trained to diagnose and manage straightforward to more complex cases, which cannot always be provided in a general dental practice set-up.
+Only specific forms of dentistry fall into specialist areas and dentists must undertake further training and examinations to become a registered specialist.

 A Specialist Prosthodontist is trained to reconstruct missing teeth with one of many options available like a fixed bridgework, dental implants or a more complex design denture framework.
 A Specialist Oral Surgeon is trained to perform minor to moderate surgical procedures which is a skill used extensively in implant reconstruction of the mouth for fixed teeth.
 Dr Joe Bhat at Moor Park Specialist Dental Centre is a Specialist in both these fields and has 16 years experience practicing just Implant Dentistry.